 Emphasis

-Over the past several years I've focused my professional development on helping people understand and overcome the devastating effects of substance abuse, traumatic experiences, and serious mood & anxiety disorders.
+Over the past several years I've focused my professional development on helping people understand and overcome the effects of substance abuse, traumatic experiences, and serious mood & anxiety disorders.
+Additionally, I help people address insomnia and improve cognitive function in work, school and social settings.

-My approach is intended to help clients develop new skills to thrive, not just manage or survive life, but to help realize individual potential for dynamic engagement with life.
-Typically, the main goals are reduced shame, increased understanding and skill development.
+My approach is intended to help clients develop new skills to thrive, not just manage or survive, but to realize individual potential for dynamic engagement with life.
+Typically, the primary results include reduced anxiety, depression and shame, as well as increased understanding and added tools or skill development for self regulation.
+Some clients continue past this initial phase to deeper personal growth and optimal functionality.

 Orientation